nuxeo/doc.nuxeo.com-content/src/userdoc/publishing-content.md

     {{#> callout type='tip' }}

-    If you have Edit or Management permissions in the selected section, the document is automatically published and visible to all section users.
+    If you have edit or management permissions in the selected section, the document is automatically published and visible to all section users.
 It doesn't need to be approved.

     {{/callout}}